Rajan021/CodeMixing-Sentiment-Anaysis/README.md

 ## What is code-mixed sentimental analysis

- Code-mixing is the mixing of two or more languages or language varieties in speech We have taken two languages to be Hindi and English
+ Code-mixing is the mixing of two or more languages or language varieties in speech.
+ We have taken two languages to be Hindi and English.
 ● Example: Iss flying parinday ke feathers gin k batao to manu

 ```